sejnub/ha-notiscript/README.md

 ## 10. 🏁 Roadmap

-- Optional: entity registry integration (cosmetic)
+1. Optional: entity registry integration (cosmetic)

+2. Add a data structure `script_fields` that is an object and if given, the script is called with the fields filled according to this object.
+In other words: the script_fields are pulled to the top level so that the script could have these script_fields as "fields".

 ## 11. 📝 License